JRC1995/Chatbot/README.md

 2. Run [faiss_it.py](https://github.com/JRC1995/Chatbot/blob/master/Retriever/faiss_it.py) (prepare faiss indexing and related stuff for fast retrieval)

 WARNING: fill_data.py may take a long time (because of encoding a lot of texts).
-And there may also be some kind of memory leak which makes the memory keep on accumulating leading to termination.
-Not sure how to exactly fix it.
-An ugly workaround would be to do the processing in steps (like run for one subreddit csv (corresponding q and a files), terminate and then run for another).
+And there may also be some kind of memory leakage which makes the memory keep on accumulating leading to termination.
+I have not looked too deep into how to exactly fix it.
+An ugly workaround would be to do the processing in steps (like, run for one subreddit CSV(corresponding q and a files), terminate after completing, and then run again for another subreddit).

 ### Component # 3: Dialog-Act Classifier Module